About the Performance Studies Major

 Performance Studies alumni pursue a wide range of careers.
 Several have been instrumental in founding innovative theatre companies (including Lookingglass, Redmoon, Lifeline, and Roadworks companies).
 Many elect to pursue graduate study in performance studies as well as other disciplines.
 Other recent majors have begun successful careers as theater and film artists, as actors, directors, and producers.
 Others now employ their critical and creative thinking skills in their careers as teachers, psychologists, lawyers, and urban planners.

-For more information about the major, or to initiate a transfer, contact Performance Studies Advisor Roxane Heinze-Bradshaw at email@example.com, or make an appointment with her by calling 847-491-7214.
+For more information about the major, contact Performance Studies Advisor Justin Zullo firstname.lastname@example.org.
+SoC students can make an appointment via advising.northwestern.edu.
+Non-SoC students can make an appointment by calling 847-491-7214.